History of Sussex County, New Jersey: Buttermilk Falls Rock Shelter

 The Buttermilk Falls Rock Shelter Shelter is located 75 meters upstream from the top of the falls.
 The shelter faces northeast and is 1 meter above the creek and 3 meters from the creek.
 The shelter is shaped like a triangle.
 The shelter is 1.75 meters high in the front portion, and .75 meters high in the back portion of the shelter.
 At the opening is 4 meters wide but in the back is 2 meters wide.
 The depth is 2 meters in the front section and 3 meters in the rear area.
 This shelter is in the Onondaga Formation.
 The elevation is 171 meters or 562 feet above sea level.
 This is in Walpack Township and located on Federal land.

 Buttermilk Falls, mostly dry at certain times of the year, is actually a series of water falls continuing up the mountain from this highest fall of water.
-For an adventurest hiker it is quite a climb, mostly hand over hand through wind-falls and other downed timber and skirting around slippery areas, ultimately coming to several "natural water-slides" which the upper stream has worn smooth over the centuries.
+For an adventurous hiker it is quite a climb, mostly hand over hand through wind-falls and other downed timber and skirting around slippery areas, ultimately coming to several "natural water-slides" which the upper stream has worn smooth over the centuries.
 The Upper areas above the falls is actually quite beautiful in a most natural setting of tall hemlock trees, and native Mountain laurel and Rhododendron tangles.
 Almost "Park-like" in appearance it takes the better part of the day to climb all the way to the top of the ridge where the source of the water is found in higher boggy areas.
 I did this hike when I was much younger and doubt I could again repeat the feat today!
 Although I did not locate any specific areas of "Rock Shelters" it would not be too hard to imagine them being there.
 The upper areas had an almost "prehistoric feel" to them, as if I expected to see a paleo-Indian or two to leap out from behind a massive Hemlock trunk.
 Returning down the nearly perpendicular incline was more dangerous than the climb up, as one misstep would send an unwary climber end over end to the bottom far below!
 There is no marked trail here, at least there wasn't on this early climb many years ago so a "truly primitive" woodland hiker is on your own here.